LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/quick-start.md

 Before you can show a conversation, you must initialize the Messaging SDK.

 1. **Set up your account information.**
-   1. Provide your LiveEngage account number as a string in the `accountID` constant.
+   1. Provide your Conversational Cloud account number as a string in the `accountID` constant.
    2. Provide a unique JSON Web Token (JWT) in the `jwt` constant.

 2. **Set up instance of LPMessagingSDK** for the accountID provided.